snipe/snipe-it/README.md

 __This is web-based software__.
 This means there there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
 It runs on any Mac OSX, flavor of Linux, as well as Windows.

 -----

-### Documentation & Installation
+### Installation

-__Installation and configuration documentation for this project has been moved to http://snipeitapp.com/documentation/.__
+__Installation and configuration documentation for this project has been moved to http://docs.snipeitapp.com.__

-We'll be adding a long-overdue user's manual soon as well.
+#### Server Requirements
+Please see the [requirements documentation](http://docs.snipeitapp.com/requirements.html) for full requirements.

-__To deploy on Ubuntu using Ansible and Vagrant, be sure to check out the [Snipe-IT Installation scripts](https://github.com/GR360RY/snipeit-ansible) created by [@GR360RY](https://github.com/GR360RY/).__
+To deploy on Ubuntu using Ansible and Vagrant, check out the [Snipe-IT Installation scripts](https://github.com/GR360RY/snipeit-ansible) created by [@GR360RY](https://github.com/GR360RY/).

 -----
 ### Bug Reports & Feature Requests